Liberty Global: History

 Liberty Global Inc. was founded in 2005 when Liberty Media International, Inc. (LMI) and UnitedGlobalCom, Inc. (UGC) merged.
 LMI and UGC became subsidiaries of Liberty Global.
 UGC founder was Gene Schneider.
 UGC was also built on acquisitions.
-United International Holding, later called UGC, acquired in 1995 50% of UPC from Dutch electronic concern Philips and 100% 1997.
+United International Holding, later called UGC, acquired 50% of UPC from Dutch electronic concern Philips in 1995, and 100% in 1997.

 The new entity had operations in 18 countries and networks over approximately 23 million homes, making it one of the largest broadband services companies in the world.

 Liberty acquired German company Unitymedia in November 2009 for $5.2 billion.
 In 2010, Liberty sold its stake in Jupiter Telecommunications, a Japanese telecommunications-services provider.

+On November 9, 2012, Liberty Global acquired Puerto Rico-based cable company OneLink Communications.

 In January 2013, Liberty Global raised its stake in Belgium-based Telenet from 50.2% to 58%.
 In June 2013, Liberty Global acquired British cable group Virgin Media for $24 billion in cash and stock.
 The acquisition was noted by The New York Times as one of the 10 largest cable deals of all time.
 It was reported that this acquisition would make Liberty Global the largest broadband company in the world.
 Liberty agreed in October 2013 to sell Chellomedia for $1.035 billion except for its Benelux unit to AMC Networks.

 Liberty Global announced it would be acquiring Dutch cable company Ziggo for €10 billion in January 2014.
 The acquisition was completed in November 2014, when the services of UPC Nederland began to be merged into the new business.
-Liberty Global and Discovery Communications (prior to its 2022 merger with WarnerMedia to form Warner Bros.
-Discovery) became joint owners of All3Media in May 2014 in a £500 million joint deal.
+Liberty Global and Discovery Communications became joint owners of All3Media in May 2014 in a £500 million joint deal.
 In July 2014, Liberty Global acquired a 6.4% stake in ITV plc, valued at £481 million.
 Liberty's stake in the company increased to 9.9% in July 2015.

 In November 2015, Liberty Global announced its acquisition of Cable & Wireless Communications.
 The $5.3 billion deal expanded Liberty Global's presence into the Caribbean & greater Latin America.
 The acquisition was completed in May 2016.
 In 2015, Liberty established the stock Liberty Latin American & Caribbean (LiLAC) focusing on Panama and the Caribbean with assets in Chile and Puerto Rico.
 The company also owned a 49% stake in majority state-owned Trinidadian telco, TSTT, which it was eventually obliged to dispose of as the company itself competes with Liberty's wholly owned Trinidadian subsidiary, FLOW Trinidad.
 Liberty Global and Discovery Communications paid approximately $195 million for a 3.4% stake in Lions Gate Entertainment Group in November 2015.
 Liberty CEO Mike Fries joined the Lion's Gate board of directors as part of the acquisition.